What Is TLT? iShares 20+ Year Treasury Bond ETF

 The bottom line on TLT

 TLT gives you ICE US Treasury 20+ Year Bond Index exposure in one ticker at a 0.15% expense ratio.
-Most investors use it as a core holding and layer more concentrated thematic baskets on top.
+Most investors use it as a core holding and layer more concentrated thematic portfolios on top.

 More on TLT